Does Pickleball Damage Tennis Courts?

 Does pickleball damage tennis courts?

-The short answer is: maybe.
-While pickleball can certainly leave marks on a tennis court, if played properly it doesn’t actually damage the court.
 When pickleballs hit the ground, they MAY create small divots on the surface of the court.
 If left unfixed, over time these divots can become larger holes.

 The main reason pickleball does not cause much damage is that pickleballs are made of a relatively soft plastic material, so they don’t cause the same wear and tear as other balls.
 Additionally, pickleballs are not fuzzy like tennis balls, so they don’t create the same amount of friction.